hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 UE has two input systems, the first one is old and should not be used if you use a engine version greater than 5.0.
 The second one was officially introduced in 5.1, named "Enhanced Input System".
 And like the name says, it's a lot more powerful than the previous one.

-The default characters in the **First Person** and **Third Person** templates already uses the Enhanced Input system, it's a good idea to check how it's all setup before doing it from scratch
+The default characters in the **First Person** and **Third Person** templates already uses the Enhanced Input system, it's a good idea to check how it's all setup there before doing it from scratch in your project.

 > [!info] More about Enhanced Input
 > More can be found about the Enhanced Input System in the [Official Documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine)